pranav-salunkhe/wwwE/README.md

-# Event Management System
+# wwwE
+> wwwE : what?when?where?Event
-A Fullstack Event Management web application.
+A Fullstack Event Management web application for students to manage all the events happening in NITK

 # Video Demonstration